MLB Power Rankings: Where All 30 Teams Stand 1 Month from All-Star BreakJune 10, 2019

 We may be just one month away from the 2019 MLB All-Star Game, but we're no closer to having a clear divide between contenders and non-contenders.

 A few teams have separated themselves from the rest at the top of our weekly power rankings, but things remain clustered in the middle of the pack.
 If nothing else, that will make for an interesting trade season with more teams than ever facing the decision of whether to buy or sell.

-This remains a fluid process.
-Teams rise and fall based on where they were ranked the previous week.
+It's important to remember these rankings are a fluid process.
+Teams will rise and fall based on where they were ranked the previous week.
 If a team keeps winning, it will keep climbing—it's as simple as that.

 Teams That Impressed

 The Cleveland Indians (4-2) were the highest-rising team in this week's rankings after picking up series wins over the Minnesota Twins and New York Yankees, who checked in at No. 3 and No. 2 in last week's rankings, respectively.

 An offense that had managed just 61 home runs in 59 games entering the week launched 17 in six contests.
 Catcher Roberto Perez accounted for four of them, and Francisco Lindor slugged three.